At PureTravel, we offer hundreds of holidays from around the world. They are operated by specialist tour operators based in your destination.

 Ski and Snow Holidays - France has some of the finest ski resorts in the world.
 For downhill skiing and snowboarding in the Alps and Pyrenees, the high mountainous areas and glaciers offer great skiing.

 The Sarenne ski run is the world’s longest run and covers 16km (10 miles).
 There is a great network of runs which offer a fantastic opportunity to explore the whole resort.
 Grandes Rousses Massif offers good skiers the opportunity to drop 8,000 meters of vertical drop in only four descents.
-Ski down the four routes one after another without having to use a chairlift back up.
+Ski down the four routes one after another without having to use a chairlift to get back up.
 Skiers can authenticate their “First 8,000” with the ski lift staff at the arrival of each resort.

 For the more adventurous off-piste skiers, some avalanche training is a great idea.
 A basic course is free with SAAC (Snow and Awareness Camps).
 Longer courses attract a fee but make a great vacation in their own right, complete with practical tuition on the slopes, bunkhouse accommodation and a highly qualified mountain guide.